coderaiser/changelog-io/README.md

 - refactor(scope) commit message

-`feature` and `fix` commit messages from previous tag would be got and puted to `ChangeLog` file.
+`feature` and `fix` commit messages from previous tag would be print out to screen.

 ## How to use?

 ```
 changelog                       # to log output
-changelog version   # to save output to ChangeLog
+changelog version > ChangeLog   # to save output to ChangeLog
 ```

 ## License